grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

 }
 ~~~

-The most important thing is that when we are not forced to return anything, we are more free to do as we like.
+When we are not forced to return anything, we are more free to do as we like.
 Again, "Tell, don't ask".

-This notion of passing context where the data is instead of pulling the data right into the context is often referred to as "context independence".
-Being context independent is one of the most important requirements for a class to be
-composable with other classes.

-TODO

 ## Single Responsibility

 I already said that we want our system to be a web of composable objects.
 Also, I said that we want to be able to unplug a cluster of objects at any place and plug in something different.
-TODO
+This leads to a question: what is the granule of composability?
+How much should a class do to be composable?

 TODO